lmu-osc/Introduction-Simulations-in-R/resources.md

 ## Hallgren 2013

-The article you read prior to the session contains accompanying R script and CSV data files which you can peruse in the [Hallgren2013](./Hallgren2013) folder of this repository.
+The article you read prior to the session contains accompanying R scripts and CSV data files which you can peruse in the [Hallgren2013](./Hallgren2013) folder of this repository.
 It contains:

 Annotated R syntax file for Example 1: "novel question.R"
 Annotated R syntax file for Example 2: "power analysis.R"